VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-07-getting-started-instructional-design.md

 As I left the ATM and walked to the hospital, I realized how simple yet functional the instructional design of the prompts was.
 The ATM seemed to wake up as I approached it, and gave me a simple yet functional animation showing me where and how to insert my card into the machine.
-The message targetted three local demographics with the simple instructions their the appropriate language.
+The message targeted three local demographics with simple instructions in their the appropriate language.
-The system was very easy to get acquainted with.
+This system was very easy to get acquainted with.
 I was not confused about what to do next and had my cash and card in hand in about a minute.
 I have experienced this same process countless times, but this time I noticed it.

 ## El Hospital

 After I checked into the hospital, I went to get my vitals taken before I would see the doctor.
-I sat down at the nurse's stations and looked around.
+I sat down at the nurse's station and looked around.
-I've become accustomed to all of the posters on the wall being in Spanish, and I speak Spanish far better than I did when I moved here in May of 2014.
+I've become accustomed to all the posters on the wall being in Spanish, and I speak Spanish far better than I did when I moved here in May 2014.
 One of the things I find the most interesting is looking at posters with medical terminology and knowing what is being explained.
-Not just because a lot of medical are similar in Spanish and English, but because of the use of graphics help convey the message.
+Not just because a lot of medical terms are similar in Spanish and English, but because of the use of graphics that help convey the message.

 Additionally, I noticed that the hospital was laid out pretty much the same as I was used to in the United States.
 There was a red bin on the counter with a slit for sharps.